cleaning a brick chimney

 When Should You Get Your Chimney Repaired?

 Waiting until visible damage appears is not always the best approach.
-Regular inspections can help identify issues before they become costly repairs.
+Regular level 2 chimney inspection can help identify issues before they become costly repairs.
 However, certain signs indicate immediate attention is needed:

 • Cracked or missing bricks and mortar